george-shammar/Review-Past-Project/README.md

 # Review-Past-Project

-- This is a TSE training project for the Microverse 2.0 program.
+- This is a project for the microverse admission trial

 ![screenShot](./test.png)